Brady I5100 300DPI Industrial Grade Thermal Printer, My My Research this Brady I5100 Printer was Launched in 2018 AKA CAB Mach 4S

 Lets Discusss Wifi-Adapters!
 Which Ones Work?

-Update, I looked for 2 hours i just ordered another they are only $2.50 on ali express if ordering over $10 wort of stuff free ship.
+Update, I looked for 2 hours i just ordered another they are only $2.50 on ali express if ordering over $10 worth of stuff free ship.

-We should not have to be held over a barrel to the sum of 5 to 10 times the cost of the wifi or bluetooth adapter.
+We should not have to be held over a barrel to the sum of 5 to 10 times or more for the cost of the wifi or bluetooth adapter.

-09/17/2025 I Received the $2.00 Wifi and $2.00 Bluetooth but dumb me selected the wrong wifi oops… I but had luck with the $2.00 Bluetooth it detects it but no info on setting it up could be found in the menus I will need to look at the web interface and read the manual.
+09/17/2025 I Received the $2.00 Wifi and $2.00 Bluetooth but dumb me selected the wrong wifi oops… I but had luck with the CRS 4.0 $2.00 Bluetooth dongle it detects it but no info on setting it up could be found in the menus.
+I will need to look at the web interface and read the manual.
+Brady will only give the Bluetooth info and drivers out if you buy their over priced brady i5100 i7100 bluetooth dongle which is discontinued.
+Not even sure if its supported in their software any more.

 RFID Tags..
 I E-mailed Brady on 08/29 to see about buying tags for my old labels and ribbons that have no rfid tags.
 I received crickets.
 So I leave it upon us to create our own.
 If they won’t sell it, I hope they don’t get upset when it’s reverse engineered and made public.
 So Lets Start the Process.